pradyumn-02/PowerBI/Super Store Sales Dashboard/README.md

-# 📊 Sales Forecasting and Data Analysis for Supermarket
+# 📊 Project : Sales Forecasting and Data Analysis

 ## 📝 Objective
 To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.